karttur/geoimagine/_posts/2018/2018-08-05-prep-conda-environ.markdown

 # Introduction

+This post is an extended version of the [post on Conda virtual environments in the blog on setting up the Spatial Data Integrated Development Environment (SPIDE)](https://karttur.github.io/setup-ide/setup-ide/conda-environ/).

 With conda, you can create, update, export and import virtual Python environments that have different versions of Python and/or packages installed in them.
-If you use <span class='app'>Eclipe</span> as your Integrated Development Envrionment (IDE) you can easily reset your Python source to a virtual version created in conda.
+If you use <span class='app'>Eclipe</span> as your Integrated Development Environment (IDE) you can easily reset your Python source to a virtual version created in conda.
 You can also share an environment by first exporting and then importing it.

 # Prerequisites

 Anaconda/conda must be installed as described in [this](https://karttur.github.io/setup-ide/setup-ide/install-anaconda/) post.
-If you [created a conda virtual environment when setting up the SPIDE](https://karttur.github.io/setup-ide/setup-ide/conda-environ/) you can skip to the section called "Install additional packages in your environments".
+If you [created a conda virtual environment when setting up the SPIDE](https://karttur.github.io/setup-ide/setup-ide/conda-environ/) you can skip to the section "Install additional packages in your environments".

 # Conda virtual environments

-Karttur's GeoImagine Framework requires a large set of python packages to work.
-You have to install these packages and then link them to the Framework Spatial Data IDE (SPIDE).
-Most packages depend on other, more basic, packages.
-When installing many packages there is a risk of conflicting requirements regarding the versions of shared packages.
-To avoid having your complete system corrupted, it is recommended that you build the python system and packages using a "virtual" environment.
-In essence this means that you build a system that is working as a stand-alone solution unlinked from the core system.
+Karttur's GeoImagine Framework requires a large set of Python packages to work.
+You have to install these packages and then link them to the SPIDE.
+Many high level packages depend on other, more basic, packages.
+When installing many packages there is a large risk of forcing conflicting requirements regarding the versions of shared (i.e. more basic) packages.
+Sequentially installing (high level) packages can easily lead to a corrupt system due to conflicting requirements regarding shared packages.

-This is easily done in conda, the recommended system for the [Framework SPIDE python setup](https://karttur.github.io/setup-ide/setup-ide/install-anaconda/).
-This tutorial will take your through the steps of creating, exporting and importing a virtual python environment in conda.
+To avoid having your complete system corrupted, it is recommended that you build the Python system and packages using a "virtual" environment.
+In essence this means that you build a system that is working as a stand-alone solution not affecting the core (or 'base') system.
+This is easily done in conda.
+This tutorial will take you through the steps of creating a virtual python environment in conda.

-## Create conda encironment

-## Activate your conda environment
+## Check your conda installation and environment

-To list your conda environments, open a <span class='app'>Terminal</span> session and type:
+Open a <span class='app'>Terminal</span> window, and confirm that Anaconda is installed by typing at the prompt:

-<span class='terminal'>$ conda env list</span>
+<span class='terminal'>$ conda -V</span>

+By default, the active environment---the one you are currently using---is shown in parentheses () or brackets [] at the beginning of your command prompt.
+If you have not installed any virtual environments, the _default_ environment is _base_:

+<span class='terminal'>(base) $</span>,

-When you have created a new virtual environment ('geoimagine002'), activate it:
+if you have defined, and activated, a virtual environment it will be shown instead:

-<span class='terminal'>$ conda activate geoimagine002</span>
+<span class='terminal'>(myenv) $</span>.

+If you do not see this, run:

+<span class='terminal'>conda info</span>

+and the first returned line should tell which environment that is active.

-If you want to return to the base environment
+To update or manage your conda installation you need to deactivate any customized environment and return to the base environment.
+The best way to do that is to use the _activate_ command with no environment specified:

+<span class='terminal'>$ conda activate</span>

+Alternatively you can _deactivate_ the present environment, but if you do that while in _base_, it might crash your conda setup.
+Thus I do not write out the command for that.

+When in the _base_ environment the terminal prompts should look like this:

+<span class='terminal'>(base) $</span>

+To update your Anaconda distribution, type:

+<span class='terminal'>$ conda update conda</span>

+<span class='terminal'>$ conda update anaconda</span>

+## .condarc

+To create a virtual environment from scratch you need to have a <span class='file'>.condarc</span> configuration file in you personal folder.

+<span class='file'>.condarc</span> is not included by default when you [install conda](../install-anaconda/).
+To find out if you have a <span class='file'>.condarc</span> file open a <span class='app'>terminal</span> window and type:
-<span class='terminal'>$ conda deactivate </span>
+ <span class='terminal'>$ conda info</span>

 Look for the line <span class='terminal'>user config file:</span> in the results.

- You can create the <span class='file'>.condarc</span> file using a text editor (e.g. [<span class='atom'>Atom</span>](https://karttur.github.io/setup-blog/2017/12/21/setup-blog-tools.html#install-atom)), directly from the command line ( <span class='terminal'>~$ pico .condarc</span>) or by running the command:
+If you do not have a <span class='file'>.condarc</span> file, you can create it by using a text editor (e.g. [<span class='app'>Atom</span>](https://karttur.github.io/setup-blog/2017/12/21/setup-blog-tools.html)), directly from the command line ( <span class='terminal'>~$ pico .condarc</span>) or by running the command:

 <span class='terminal'>$ conda config</span>

-You can set a lot of parameters and functions in .condarc (as described [here](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html), but for now you will use it for defining a set of default packages that will always be included when creating a new environment.
+You can set a lot of parameters and functions in <span class='file'>.condarc</span> (as described in the conda document [Using the .condarc conda configuration file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html)), but for now you will only use it for defining a set of default packages that by default will be included when creating a new environment (but you can omit this default if required).

 ### Default packages

-The manual for setting default packages to install with every new environment is described [here](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html#config-add-default-pkgs).
-Lists of available packages for different conda distributions are found [here](https://docs.anaconda.com/anaconda/packages/pkg-docs/).
+The manual for setting default packages to install with every new environment is also described in the conda document [Using the .condarc conda configuration file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html#config-add-default-pkgs).
+Consult the conda document [Anaconda package lists](https://docs.anaconda.com/anaconda/packages/pkg-docs/) to see available packages for different conda distributions.

 For creating virtual conda python environments for Karttur's GeoImagine Framework, add the following lines to your <span class='file'>.condarc</span> file: